 stumps as all the vegetation had been blown away by the shellfire!

 The harbor was crowded with US Navy ships from Admiral Spruance's Fifth

 Fleet.
-Admiral Bill "Bull" Halsey assumed command of the Fifth
+Admiral William "Bull" Halsey assumed command of the Fifth

 Fleet in August, taking over for Admiral Raymond Spruance.
 The same